Anki Backlog Rescue: Settings, Habits, and Filters to Clear Reviews Fast

 - Don’t sprint.
 Trust the rhythm.

-Exam sprint with a messy deck
+Exam sprint with a messy Anki deck

 - Keep only high‑yield material active.